Sherwin Williams Creamy is exactly like it sounds – warm and creamy!

 SW Dover White is creamier and brighter than Creamy.
 If you compare all three, this paint color is the warmest and brightest of them all.

-It also has an LRV of 83 – making it a perfect neutral or base or homes.
+It also has an LRV of 83 – making it a perfect neutral or base for most homes.

 Creamy is a good fit for any and every home.
 I myself have this paint color on the walls of my living room.